-Our state's reputation should be defined by our friendly business climate, vibrant culture and beautiful weather.
+A state's reputation should be defined by a friendly business climate, vibrant culture and beautiful weather.

-We need to send the message loud and clear that Arizona is open for business to everyone.
+We need to send the message loud and clear that our state is open for business to everyone.
 Without an update to our statewide non-discrimination laws to protect all people, we risk additional discriminatory measures and legislation.

-Arizona is competing against itself for business, tourism and national marquee events.
+We're competing against ourselves for business, tourism and national marquee events.

-With only 5 municipalities in Arizona being inclusive, gay and transgender Arizonans can either lose or gain rights depending on where they are in the state.
-This means that an employee can be fully protected while working in Tempe, and be legally discriminated against when they travel to their company's location in Arizona.
+With only 20 states in our great nation with LGBTQ+ inclusive statewide policies American employees can either lose or gain rights depending on where they are in our great nation.
+This means that an employee can be fully protected while working in California, and be legally discriminated against when they travel to their company's location in Arizona.

-Our state doesn’t have a cosmetic issue, we have a fundamental one.
+States without LGBTQ+ protections don’t have a cosmetic issue, they have a fundamental one.

-Arizona’s inability to offer equal protections for all who live and work and play within the region puts individual states in a perpetual competitive disadvantage.
-If we’re going to come together as a state and compete for the best, first we need to become the best.
+In 29 states, the inability to offer equal protections for all who live and work and play within the region puts individual states in a perpetual competitive disadvantage.
+If we’re going to come together as a nation and compete for the best, first we need to become the best.

 Add your signature to the largest equality pledge in the nation — the UNITY Pledge!